 Meet your guide and small group at Saphan Taksin BTS Station in the morning or afternoon (depending on the season).
 Then begin your 3.5-hour tour with a boat ride across the Chao Phraya river where you’ll disembark at Thonburi, located on the western bank.
+Whether or not this is your first time in Bangkok, you're sure to experience something new here.

 Venture by foot to a district known as Tha Din Daeng, where stalls serves up delicious street food along a lively pier.
 Pick up some local snacks in this foodie paradise to eat along the way.